Stoke Newington’s Clissold Park is beloved by the locals.

 - A zoo including rabbits, deer and goats.

 And of course there’s the all-important cafe, which serves everything from a panini to a full-on Sunday roast.

 Good luck trying to keep people away with all that going on.

 NOTE: Clissold Park is open all week.
 You can find out more at their website right HERE.

 Clissold Park | Green Lanes, N16 9HJ

 Feeling peckish?
-Our guide to the best restaurants in Stoke Newington might help.
+Our guide to the best restaurants in Stoke Newington might be handy.